1. INTRODUCTION.

 If a chapter elects to install the newly elected officers at a formal Installation Function, it should be held as soon as possible after the election.

-- c.
-If a representative from USAWOA Headquarters is to be invited to participate in the Installation Program, a request should be forwarded to Headquarters approximately 60 days in advance.
+3. If a representative from USAWOA Headquarters is to be invited to participate in the Installation Program, a request should be forwarded to Headquarters approximately sixty (60) days in advance.

 4. CHAPTER SECRETARY.